Skip to main content

 Receive nutrition support and get reimbursed for healthy meals and snacks through the Food Program

-Preschool children eating lunchOptions for Learning’s Nutrition Program helps eligible child care providers serve nutritious meals and snacks while receiving reimbursement through the Child and Adult Care Food Program (CACFP).
-Along with financial support, providers gain access to training, guidance, menu planning resources, and ongoing assistance that help children thrive and programs succeed.
-CACFP is a federal program that provides reimbursements for nutritious meals and snacks served in eligible care settings.
+Preschool children eating lunchOptions for Learning’s Home-based Nutrition Program helps licensed child care providers serve nutritious meals and snacks while receiving reimbursement through the Child and Adult Care Food Program (CACFP).

 Call us at 626-338-4165 for more information.